right-rudder/alto/src/content/articles/5-common-mistakes-student-pilots-make-and-how-to-avoid-them.md

 ---
 pubDate: "May 15, 2025"
 title: "5 Common Mistakes Student Pilots Make (And How to Avoid Them)"
-description: "Learn how to make the most of your flight training experience at Alto Flight Academy in Oklahoma City.
-Start your aviation journey today!"
+description: "Learn the 5 most common mistakes student pilots make and how to avoid them with expert training from Alto Flight Academy in Oklahoma City.
+Master your flight skills and navigate Oklahoma's airspace with confidence."
 heroImage: "/src/assets/flying-IMC-and-pitot-tube-iced-up.jpg"
 ---